What is Genetic Engineering?

 - The new genetically engineered food is nutritionally different from the non-genetically engineered versions.

-- The characteristics of the food differ significantly form what is normally expected (e.g., the introduction of allergens or toxins).
+- The characteristics of the food differ significantly from what is normally expected (e.g., the introduction of allergens or toxins).

 Why are labels important?